christianvoigt/argdown-cli/Readme.md

 Available commands:

 * `argdown html [input glob] [output folder]`: exports the input files as html files into the output folder.
 * `argdown map [input glob] [output folder]`: exports argument maps layouted with Graphviz.
 By default the maps are saved as pdf files.
-Use `--format png` to png files, `--format svg` to save svg files and `--format dot` to save dot files.
-If you export a png image, you can specify its dimensions and dpi density by using `argdown map -f png --width=1000 --height=800 --density=300`.
-The default density is `72`.
-Increase the density if the resulting png is of low quality.
-For more information on the density parameter read [this](https://github.com/lovell/sharp/issues/729).
+Use `--format svg` to save svg files and `--format dot` to save dot files.
 * `argdown json [input glob] [output folder]`: exports the input files as .json files into the output folder.
 * `argdown compile [input glob] [output folder]`: compiles the input files with included files into new .argdown files.

 All commands can be used with the `-w` option: The cli will then watch your .argdown files continuously for changes and export them instantly.